Gokuldroid/Gokuldroid.github.io/contents/posts/2020-04-22-show-me-your-projects-graveyard.md

 **Calculator**

 A simple Java GUI application.
 I got some wired errors due to integer overflow.
 I didn't know how to solve it, thus my application input was limited to Long.MAX_VALUE.
 I could have used BigInt to support some really big numbers.
-But I was limited by the technology of my time (complete reference java)
+But I was limited by the technology of my time (complete reference java :P).

 ***Tools used: Java, eclipse***